rshom/deepi-os/README.md

 ### cmdline.txt ###

-Part of this is the command that is
+Part of this is the command that is run at every start up.

 ### One time script ###